-Year 10 Unit Description Assessment Overview Unit 1 Module 1 - Global Systems (Earth and Space Sciences) Project - Terrarium Students will identify relationships and interactions existing between the living, physical and chemical worlds, on both a local and global scale.
+Year 10 Unit Description Assessment Overview Unit 1 Module 1 - Global Systems (Earth and Space Sciences) Students will identify relationships and interactions existing between the living, physical and chemical worlds, on both a local and global scale.
 Students will learn to predict how transfer of energy will affect equilibrium within a system.
-Module 2 - Heredity and the Theory of Evolution (Biological Sciences) Examination Students will understand the role of DNA and genes in controlling the characteristic of organisms from one generation to the next.
+Project - Terrarium Module 2 - Heredity and the Theory of Evolution (Biological Sciences) Students will understand the role of DNA and genes in controlling the characteristics of organisms from one generation to the next.
 Students will be able to apply the theory of evolution to explain the diversity of living.
-Unit 2 Module 3 - Chemistry (Chemical Sciences) Investigation - Student Students will learn to identify and observe trends and relationships occurring between elements within the periodic table.
-Students will predict and explain how these trends and relationships effect chemical reactions and the products they produce.
-Experiment Examination Unit 3 Module 4 - Physics (Physical Sciences) Examination Students will understand the interrelationship of speed, acceleration, distance and time and the forces involved in everyday motion.
+Examination Unit 2 Module 3 - Chemistry (Chemical Sciences) Students will learn to identify and observe trends and relationships occurring between elements within the periodic table.
+Students will predict and explain how these trends and relationships affect chemical reactions and the products they produce.
+Investigation - Student Experiment one mean reactions and the products they produce.
+Examination Unit 3 Module 4 - Physics (Physical Sciences) Students will understand the interrelationship of speed, acceleration, distance and time, and the forces involved in everyday motion.
 Students will explore the concepts of energy conservation in a system and explain energy transfer and transformations.
 Students will be able to analyse data and use these concepts in the real world using the laws of physics.
-Unit 4 Module 5 - The Universe (Earth and Space Sciences) Project - Research task and Group presentation Students will understand the universe contains features including galaxies, stars and solar systems.
-Students will be able to use the Big Bang theory to explain the origin of the universe and consequently these features.
+Examination Unit 4 Module 5 - The Universe (Earth and Space Sciences) Students will understand that the Universe contains features including galaxies, stars and solar systems.
+Students will be able to use the Big Bang theory to explain the origin of the Universe and consequently these features.
+Project - Research task and Group presentation